taylorjeandev/todo-mvc-auth-local/README.md

 # Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added
+- It's a budget-tracking app created to allow users to track their budgets

+---

+# Optimizations

+- The ability for users to have multiple lists

 ---